 Third-party liability auto insurance provides financial protection if you are found legally responsible for injuring someone or damaging their property in an accident.
 While available for home and car insurance, it is mandatory for anyone who wants to legally drive a vehicle in Canada.

-It functions with other elements of your car insurance policy, including the following:
+It works with other elements of your car insurance policy, including the following:

 - Accident benefits: Provides medical, rehabilitation, and income-replacement benefits regardless of who caused the accident.